 Please do not leave this page until complete.
 This can take a few moments.

-Maine's unemployment rate in April was 7.6%, unchanged from March but a drop over the previous year.
+Maine's unemployment rate was 7.6% in August, relatively unchanged from the same month last year.

 The Giving Guide helps nonprofits have the opportunity to showcase and differentiate their organizations so that businesses better understand how they can contribute to a nonprofit’s mission and work.